GJNilsen/YPDrawSignatureView/README.md

 ![Image of Swift Version Badge](https://img.shields.io/badge/Swift-4.2-lightgrey.svg) Simple class for capturing signatures.

-## Swift 4.2
+## Swift 4

-The code is compatible with Swift 4.2.
+The class is compatible with Swift 4.2.

-## Swift 3
+## Legacy Support

-The class supports Swift 3.
-This branch is not backwards compatible, please download the previous release if you can not support Swift 3.
-Legacy versions will not be updated anymore.
+The class is not backwards compatible.
+Please download previous releases if you need support for earlier versions of Swift.
+Legacy versions will not be updated.

-- Swift 3.0 will be supported
-- Swift 2.3 will not be supported

 ## Usage